 U.S. Patent and Trademark Office

-The Illinois Super Lawyers publication has recognized Peter as a “Rising Star” in intellectual property law.
+The Illinois Super Lawyers publication has recognized Peter as a top rated attorney in intellectual property law.

 Peter currently serves on the Board of Managers and as an officer of the Intellectual Property Law Association of Chicago (IPLAC).
-In addition, he currently serves on the Board of American Friends of Bucerius, an organization that supports Bucerius Law School, a private law school in Hamburg, Germany, founded two decades ago by ZEIT-Stiftung.
+In addition, he currently serves on the Transatlantic Advisory Council of Bucerius Law School, a private law school in Hamburg, Germany, founded two decades ago by ZEIT-Stiftung.